 2. Palazzo Ducal

-Mantua's most famed site is the Ducal Palace, or Palazzo Ducale.
-It's the second largest residential building in Europe, after the Vatican.
-The Gonzaga's palace is truly enormous.
+The Ducal Palace, or Palazzo Ducale, is Mantua’s top attraction.
+It’s the second largest residential building in Europe, after the Vatican.
+The Gonzaga’s palace is truly enormous.

 There are four main parts: (1) the Old Court, with the medieval buildings overlooking Piazza Sordello; (2) the New Court, designed by Giulio Romano and built in the 15th and 16th century; (3) a Renaissance style church; (4) and the medieval fortress-castle of San Giorgio, which Ludovico I converted into a swanky private residence.

-Within the medieval facade of this palace-fortress lies the history of the Gonzaga family, its apartments, and what's left of the treasures they collected.
-In total, there's a maze of 600 ornate gilded, frescoed, and marbled rooms, topped with a Hall of Mirrors.
-I'll cover some of my favorites.
+Within the medieval facade of this palace-fortress lies the history of the Gonzaga family.
+You’ll find their apartments and what’s left of the fabulous treasures they collected.
+In total, there’s a maze of 600 ornate gilded, frescoed, and marbled rooms, topped with a Hall of Mirrors.
+I’ll cover some of my favorites.